accordingtoherr/Wink/code/README.md

 - **Form Validation**
   - **Member:**
-    - First Name, Last Name, and Email is required.
+    - First Name, Last Name, and Email is required. - check
     - Email must be a valid email address.
   - **Company Name:**
-    - Required field if the account type is "Corporate" or "Application Service".
+    - Required field if the account type is "Corporate" or "Application Service". check
   - **Phone Number:**
     - Must be a valid phone number format.
   - **Zip Code:**
     - Must be a valid zip code format.
   - **UI Enhancements:**
-    - Add an asterisk (*) next to all required fields to indicate their necessity.
+    - Add an asterisk (*) next to all required fields to indicate their necessity. check
     - Utilize Bootstrap's built-in error components to display validation messages as per the Figma design.

 - **Subscription/Billing Section**